 You can read more on how to train your diaphragm and learn belly breathing here.

-Relaxed upper body will help to achieve deeper voice
+A relaxed upper body will help to achieve a deeper voice

 Staying relaxed is very important when trying to create a deep voice.
 When tense, your voice naturally becomes higher pitched.
 To make your voice sound deeper try to relax.